 Obviously, the first reason that comes to mind to explain why we need to clean the ice maker regularly is to have fresh, clean ice to drink.
 Since we care about our health and others, it’s necessary to make sure your ice-making machine is in a hygienic state.

-Secondly, contaminated ice can also tremendously affect our taste for drinks and food.
-Imagine our lovely meal that we spend hours making or ridiculously paying an excessive amount of money when we eat out has been ruined just because the taste of your iced drinks is “not normal.”
-That little small detail wrecks everything.
-Maybe at that very moment, you would wish you had cleaned your ice makers more frequently.
+Secondly, contaminated ice can also tremendously affect your taste for drink and food.
+Imagine your lovely meal that you spend hours making is ruined just because the taste of your iced drinks is “not normal”.

 The last thing is, after using any kind of appliance for a while, especially with kitchen appliances, there will definitely built-in some dirt, rust, limescale, or mold.
 Those culprits are not only harmful to your health but also damaging your ice maker.
 Cleaning your ice generator will prevent those nasty and keep your appliance working efficiently for a long time.